MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/voice-channel-configure-transcripts.md

 1. Select **Save**.

-> [!NOTE]
-> For call recording to function properly you must allow the audio/mpeg MIME type for your environment in the Power platform admin center.
-Please see [Manage privacy and security settings](/power-platform/admin/settings-privacy-security) for more details.

 ## Enable real-time translation of calls

 To view translated voice transcripts for calls, you must enable call recording, transcription, and real-time translation.
 To enable real-time translation, refer to [Enable real-time translation for agent and customer conversations](enable-real-time-translation.md#enable-real-time-translation-for-agent-and-customer-conversations)

 ## View call transcripts

-You can view the call transcripts in Customer Service admin center or Contact Center admin center.

-> [!NOTE]
-> You can view call transcripts in Customer Service workspace and Contact Center workspace only.
+ You can view call transcripts in Customer Service workspace and Contact Center workspace only.

 1. In the site map, go to manage **Users**, and then select the user whose conversations you want to view.
 2. Select the **Related** tab, and then select **Conversations** from the dropdown menu.
 3. Select **Closed conversations** from the dashboard dropdown menu.